arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-10.md

 adding Spring Security.
 The reason is that they try to play the game without having a user being logged in.
-On each of such tests, do first the step to singup a new user.
+On each of such tests, do first the step to sign-up a new user.
 This should be enough to make the tests now passing.